chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ###Anti - Fragility  (Nassim Taleb)

 ---

+TODO>> Picture for Anti-fragile

+---
 <a name="brave"/>
 ## More about the Brave New World
 [back](#to_brave)

 + What is Pragmatism?
++ What is the alternative?

 ---
 <a name="brave"/>